FNLHub/topographic-sand-map/README.md

 Our goal is to write a different program that directly uses depth data from the Kinect (which would be at 30 frames per second) using Unity and shaders.

+The current version of the Unity install can be read here: [Unity Topo Sand Map Installation](Unity.md).